Skip to main content

 Cable/Satellite

 Cable and satellite bills are notorious for creeping up month after month.
-Sometimes they even jump by pretty significant amounts. $5 here and $20 there can really add up.
+Sometimes they even jump by pretty significant amounts.
+A couple dollars here and there can really add up.
 For that reason, you may want to pass up autopay.

 It might be annoying to write a check or log into your account every month to pay, but it’s a good way to keep track of price changes.
 Then you can negotiate when it gets too expensive, change plans, or cancel altogether.